Only-Mystery/HSB/readme.md

 -----------------------------------------

 **Q：What is HSB? **
 **A：HSB stands for HTTPS BROWSER.
-Is a lightweight, secure browser with a built-in proxy.**
+Is a lightweight, Secure Android Browser with a built-in proxy.**

 **Functions of HSB:**